trillek-team/trillek-vcomputer-module/README.md

   cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Platform/Emscripten.cmake -DEMSCRIPTEN_ROOT_PATH=/usr/bin/ ..
   make

 Include vm_wrap.js inside a HTML page or other javascript.
+A example webpage will be copy to build dir.
+Also, you can try it in (cpu.zardoz.es)[http://cpu.zardoz.es]

+NOTE : Depending how do you install Emscripten, you will need to change the -DEMSCRIPTEN_ROOT_PATH value.

 WHAT IT DOES ACTUALLY
 ------------------